The child as a victim of domestic violence

 A child experiencing domestic violence often feels helpless and does not know where to turn.
 But she has more options than she thinks.
 First of all, she should not keep the situation a secret – it is important to confide in an adult she trusts.
 This could be a teacher, a school psychologist, a doctor, a friend’s parent or another close person.
 These people are often in a position to take the situation further and help him find protection.

 There are helplines in the Czech Republic where a child can call anonymously to get advice on what to do.
-For example, the Helpline (116 111) works 24 hours a day and is free of charge.
+For example, the Helpline (116 111) operates 24 hours a day and is free of charge.
 A child can contact it at any time and counsellors will help them find a safe solution.

 The child also has the right to be heard in legal proceedings.
 For example, if a decision is being made about his or her custody or contact with an abusive parent, the court should hear his or her views.
 For older children, their wishes are taken into account even more rigorously.
+Since July 2025, the child also has an explicit right to be informed of his or her rights in proceedings concerning him or her – for example, by child welfare authorities.

 How should the neighbourhood react?
 The role of the school, doctors, neighbours and relatives